sage-code/eve/manual/structure.md

 **syntax:**
 ```
-  identifier := (value if condition,...: default_value)
+  identifier := (value if condition,...,default_value)
 ```

 **nodes**
-* each node is evaluated until one is true
+* each node is evaluated until one is true,
-* each node can return one single value
+* each node can return one single value,
-* the last node do not use a condition but ":"
+* the last node do not use a condition but ","

 **example**
 ```